teleportaloo/PDX-Bus/README.markdown

 * Links to TriMet route information.
 * Displays Rider Alerts, and Detours.
 * A "Nighttime visibility flasher" - a flashing screen that can be used at night so that drivers can see you.
 TriMet suggests holding up a cell phone to make yourself visible to bus drivers.
-* Trip Planning - now you can use the same trip planning feature that is available on TriMet's web site.
+* Trip Planning - now you can use the same trip planning feature that is available on TriMet's website.
 * Specially formatted text to work with the iPhone 3GS VoiceOver accessibility feature to speak arrivals.

 Route and departure data provided by permission of TriMet.